 Less common symptoms include abnormal cravings or brittle nails.

-Anemia usually occurs because of blood loss or because you aren't absorbing enough
+Anemia usually happens because of blood loss or because you aren't absorbing enough

 iron from your food.
 Pregnant women are also at higher risk of developing this problem.

 What other tests might I have along with this test?